The pandemic looks to have shaken things up in the video game industry forever, including the major events we’ve come to expect.

 Over the years, the majority of the hype has been the result of the live-streamed digital showcases produced by publishers like Sony, Microsoft, EA, and Ubisoft in addition to the media coverage in the form of news articles and videos.

-The shift from a media trade show to a convention open to the general public was an early sign of the declining quality of the show overall.
+The shift from a media trade show to a convention open to the general public in 2017 was an early sign of the declining quality of the show overall.
 The move was seen as a money grab by many, with general admission tickets over the last two years running between $149 up to $995.

 Nintendo declined to do a traditional E3 press conference starting in 2013 and opted instead to produce high quality digital presentations involving high profile partnerships like with Jim Henson puppets and the creators of Robot Chicken.

 Sony first departed from the traditional barrage of trailers at E3 in 2018, pulled out of the show entirely in 2019 and had announced plans to do the same in 2020 at the beginning of January, even before the news of COVID-19 changed the rest of the year.

 The biggest losers in the cancellation of the physical event were companies who provide business-to-business services that rely on trade shows and industry members who network amongst each other for job opportunities.
 There was also a serious concerns over the quality of media coverage of news and game demos if everything were to move to a full digital format.

 As the year has trudged on with no end in sight for COVID-19, publishers and developers announced a large number of delays, some with new dates and some indefinite, in addition to announcing concerns about physical production of games, peripherals and even rumors regarding the big ticket next-generation consoles being limited.